How We Protect Your Service Data (Enterprise Services)

 We will abide by these Enterprise Security Measures to protect Service Data as is reasonably necessary to provide the Enterprise Services:

 1. Security Policies and Personnel.
-We have and will maintain a managed security program to identify risks and implement preventative technology, as well as technology and processes for common attack mitigation.
+We have and will maintain a managed security program to identify risks and implement appropriate controls, as well as technology and processes for common attack mitigation.
 This program is and will be reviewed on a regular basis to provide for continued effectiveness and accuracy.
 We have, and will maintain, a full-time information security team responsible for monitoring and reviewing security infrastructure for Our networks, systems and services, responding to security incidents, and developing and delivering training to Our employees in compliance with Our security policies.

 2. Data Transmission.
 We will maintain commercially reasonable administrative, physical and technical safeguards to protect the security, confidentiality, and integrity of Service Data.
 These safeguards include encryption of Service Data at rest and in transmission with Our user interfaces or APIs (using TLS or similar technologies) over the internet, except for any Non-Zendesk Service that does not support encryption, which You may link to through the Enterprise Services at Your election.